 Maurice Carson has served as a director of Ichor since February 2012 and as President and Chief Financial Officer since September 2014.
+As previously disclosed, Mr. Carson notified us that he intends to retire from his position as President and Chief Financial Officer and service as a member of our board of directors.
+Mr. Carson will continue to serve in his current capacity, including on the board of directors, until his replacement is hired, after which he will consult with the Company through the transition of his role and responsibilities to his successor.
 Prior to serving at Ichor, Mr. Carson served as Chief Financial Officer of Internatix from 2011 to 2014 and served as Chief Financial Officer of Actel Corporation from 2009 to 2010.
 Mr. Carson holds a B.S. in finance and accounting from the University of Colorado and an M.B.A. from the University of Chicago.
 We believe Mr. Carson is qualified to serve as a member of our board of directors because of his extensive experience in finance and operations, particularly in technology industries, and his strategic insight into Ichor, gained from his role as Chief Financial Officer.